How To Self-Publish A Hardcover Book To Sell On Amazon

 Many vanity publishers offer hardcover book production.
 However, it will always be far more expensive than self-publishing.

-The option is still in beta, but you can find out more by reading the KDP instructions for creating a hardcover book.
+The option is now out of beta, and you can find out more by reading the KDP instructions for creating a hardcover book.

 But at least you now have an extra choice if you want to publish a hardcover version of your book.